 Curly haired women are consistently told that straightening for work is a good move.
-In some professions, even, curly hair is seen as unkempt and unprofessional.
-Fortunately, though, instead of straightening, you can stay true to your natural ways by trying out these top 10 curly professional hairstyles.
-You never know, you may be only the beginning of a workplace-wide natural transitioning movement!
+In some professions, curly hair is even seen as unkempt and unprofessional.
+Fortunately, instead of straightening you can stay true to your natural ways by wearing any of these top 10 curly professional hairstyles.
+You never know, you may incite a workplace-wide natural transitioning movement!
 Do you have a professional hairstyle that's tried and true?
 Let us know in the comments!

 A curly bob is a great way to show off your curls while also giving them a more professional and controlled look.
 Because maintaining a bob cut will require more frequent visits to your stylist, your hair will be healthier and show it.
 Tighter, shinier curls will prove your boss’s image of ratty, tangled, damaged curly hair to be just down right wrong!